Humor is certainly found everywhere, but it is important to note that humor differs by country, language, religion, and

 - Finally, there are several groups of people (Germans, for example) and many millions of individuals across the world who seem to have a very broad sense of humor and find several types of humor funny.
 Throw in the variables of language, religion, and individual personalities, and it becomes virtually impossible to associate certain types of humor with certain groups of people.

 In our modern world, it is extremely hard to know what is funny to who.
 Even among people who share the same native language, what is funny to one person can be confusing, irritating, or offensive to another.
 Take the italicized comment above, for example – did you find it funny?

 Now imagine humor being translated from one language into various languages.
 Although some may argue that humor is helpful in cross-cultural situations because it helps build trust between people, in a business context humor can be detrimental to a brand, especially when used in formal writing.
 When writing for a global audience, humor is like fire – it can bring people closer or drive people away.
 While a single piece of humor written for a global audience may resonate with some, it may be confusing, irritating, or offensive to many, and can complicate the document translation process.

 For example, the goal of marketing content is to raise awareness about and generate demand for a product or service within a certain audience.
-But if that content contains humor which is confusing, irritating, or offensive to that audience (or even a majority of that audience), the product or service may lose its appeal to that demographic and the company’s brand is at risk of being viewed negatively by that demographic.
+But if that content contains humor that is confusing, irritating, or offensive to that audience (or even a majority of that audience), the product or service may lose its appeal to that demographic, and the company’s brand is at risk of being viewed negatively by that demographic.

 Lastly, as with slang, the effective life of humor can be very short.
 Humor can be quite topical, and people may not find a particular joke as funny (or funny at all) as time passes.
 Topicality of humor exists across most cultures, however, the rate at which jokes lose their appeal differs depending on the joke itself, the social, political, and economic landscape at that time, and culture.